JanSharp/VRCLockstep/notes.md

 TODO: ensure that on build handler validation for lock step events happens every time, not just the first time after compilation
 TODO: on nth tick? game state safe.
 TODO: raise event delayed by ticks, game state safe.
-TODO: rename OnTick to OnLockstepTick to prevent potential naming collisions with other systems

 - [ ] more consistently send the client joined IA... though looking at it it's already pretty consistent.
 I don't know how it was possible for the client joined IA to just not get run on the master, as though it wasn't even received...
 - [ ] maybe handle receiving tick sync data even when we are owner of the tick sync script